 - 2 tsp garlic powder

-- 1 tbsp Tony Chacheres' Creole Seasoning Reduce amount for less spicy!
+- 1 tbsp Creole Seasoning (I use Tony Chachere's) Reduce amount for less spicy!

 - Heat butter, Worcestershire sauce, tabasco, oregano, black pepper, garlic powder, and Creole seasoning (Note 1) in a pot under low heat for a few minutes to mix the flavors together.
 If it gets to a boil that is fine, but there is no need to.

-- Serve (with red sauce pasta recommend) and enjoy!
+- Serve (recommended with red sauce pasta) and enjoy!